 Week 8 - Basting, Batting & Backing

 Learn about differences in types of batting, as well as choosing the backing of the quilt.
-Whether you choose a wide back or to piece the backing, you'll be covered.
+You'll be covered whether you choose a wide back or piece the backing.

 Week 9 - Machine Quilting

-We will assemble our quilt sandwich, start to quilt it together, using simple techniques like a stitch in the ditch, and framing motifs.
+We will assemble our quilt sandwich and start to quilt it together, using simple techniques like a stitch in the ditch, and framing motifs.

 Week 10 - Binding and Labels